- Administrative calendar

 Extension specialists and agents also have two areas of focus: a specialized focus on applied research and outreach teaching activities directed to clientele in the state and region.
 Extension specialists often have a split appointment between extension and research which is uncommon outside the College of Agriculture and Life Sciences.
 The actual split of the formal appointment among teaching, research, and extension should be stated in the Summary of Candidate's Workload Assignment (Section 2).
 Extension candidates should emphasize the creative methods of technology transfer used for educational outreach and identify activities in relation to the crucial role Cooperative Extension plays in the overall university continuum of teaching, research, and service.
 As they develop programs, they should identify ways to measure change or assess results so they will be able to show the impact of their work in the continuing status review.

 By the sixth year, the focus of a candidate's research program should be clear.
 Coherent and recognizable research direction is important; simply attracting many research grants with no discernable focus is not adequate.
-Grants and publications should be in line with the stated direction in the Candidate Statement.
+Grants and publications should be in line with the stated direction in the Candidate Statement (Section 5).
 Continuous grant renewals and a steady rate of approval show evidence of successful productivity.

 Professional standing and reputation are important criteria for tenure or continuing status but are especially important for promotion from associate to full rank.
 For promotion to full professor, a candidate should have an international reputation.
 A national reputation is needed for promotion to full agent or specialist.
 Evidence of a strong reputation can include professional committee activities or editorships, papers presented and invited participation at conferences, publication in journals viewed as high quality in the discipline, and joint projects with faculty from other institutions.
 Early in their careers, faculty should begin to make contacts at national meetings or share articles with important people in the field so that they build recognition among those who may later be asked to serve as outside evaluators.